Justice and Service

 In 2005 First Lutheran member Franco Majok traveled back home to the Sudan for the first time in 23 years and found a community in desperate need of food and education.
 Moved to take action Franco returned to the United States and through the help of the congregation began his dream of building a school in his home village of Wunlang in South Sudan.

 Through the newly formed non-profit called Village Help for South Sudan the people of Wunlang will soon have Franco’s dream for them realized.
 The congregation is committed to seeing this ministry thrive in the long-term by designating a portion of its annual budget toward annual school supplies, uniforms, books, and maintenance for the Wunlang School.

 First is a member of ECCO, a faith-based community organization that works to build power and collaboration among families and communities in the North Shore of Boston.
-ECCO has been successful in advocation for teen jobs, training for machinists and health care workers, and is active in the Lynn community in youth violence prevention.
-It is currently broadening its scope to include more congregations and leaders.
-Members of FLC participate in ECCO meetings and actions, and Pr.
-Jon serves on the Board.
+ECCO (an local affiliate of PICO) has been successful in advocation for teen jobs, training for machinists and health care workers, and raising the minimum wage.
+ECCO is also active in the Lynn community strengthening relationships between the police and communities of color, and is engaged in anti-racism work and youth violence prevention.